furmak331/UnVulnX/README.md

 # Note: This repo is currently under development (feel free to reach out for more ideas or contributions)
-# Exploitohorizon
+# UnVulnX

 *Dive into the cyber frontier—explore, exploit, and secure your future.*

 ---

-Welcome to **Exploitohorizon** – where chaos meets code and the horizon is just the beginning.
+Welcome to **UnVulnX** – where chaos meets code and the horizon is just the beginning.
 This is not your average cybersecurity lab; it’s a wild ride into a realm of vulnerabilities, exploits, and digital warfare.

-## What Is Exploitohorizon?
+## What Is UnVulnX?

-Exploitohorizon is a modular, gamified cybersecurity training platform that lets you simulate real-world attack and defense scenarios in a safe, containerized environment.
+UnVulnX is a modular, gamified cybersecurity training platform that lets you simulate real-world attack and defense scenarios in a safe, containerized environment.
 Whether you’re an aspiring red teamer or a vigilant blue teamer, here’s your playground for pushing the limits of cyber mastery.

 ## Features